luismcsoul/the-sustainable-republic/README.md

 14. Models for evaluating standardized good governance were never thought until now when all works are using big data, machine learning and artificial intelligence to pursue logic processing of tasks.

-15. The ideal template of governmental management would imply the final goal of zero public officers: Automation.
+15. It is our responsibility as ideologists to study every country/farm and select/handpick from them the best proven policies (one by one) to construct a republic with the best features of existing republics and added features currently yet to be implemented.

-16. It is our responsibility as ideologists to study every country/farm and select/handpick from them the best proven policies (one by one) to construct a republic with the best features of existing republics and added features currently yet to be implemented.
+16. The law is above all, and watching us down.
+There´s a global guide that works, we are just in the process of figuring it out.
 -
 .
 ## THIRD PART: "A TRANSITORY MODEL-A SCHOLASTIC/GENERATIONAL/MERITOCRATIC TECHNOCRACY"